Totobird-Creations/bevy_pareventwriter/README.md

     });
 }
 ```
-`ParallelEventWriter` can be used to write events from inside of the parallel iteration.
+`ParallelMessageWriter` can be used to write messages from inside of the parallel iteration.